 This course offers students a framework within which they discuss the genre of thesis writing, in particular the various stages of a research thesis, with reference to the thesis format required by the University of Hong Kong.
 The conventions, techniques and expectations of a research thesis in English will be discussed, and so will broader questions about research culture, and the nature of an academic life and career.
 We will also focus on questions of academic integrity, proper citation of sources, and creating a familiarity with journals in the field in order to aim for publishable work within a dissertation.

 Students will be given guidance as to how to identify and define a research topic; the kinds of primary and secondary texts that they should be reading; the range of possible models for the organization of a thesis in English; the kinds of methodologies, basic theoretical positions and strategies of argumentation that are found within the discipline; the expectations for the thesis in terms of originality and contribution to the field.
 Questions of the handling of sources will be discussed, including proper citation and attribution methods, and the need to avoid plagiarism.
 Exemplary academic articles from a range of subfields within English Studies will be used as models of analysis for good writing, as well as a way of introducing students to broader currents of criticism in English both within and beyond their intended specialty.
-You only get good at academic writing, by reading lots of good academic writing.

 Students will also be assisted to reflect on matters of work practices, time management, conferences and publication, and ongoing career management.
 The workshop will be a mentoring opportunity for students new to research and the environment will be friendly, open, dialogic and very much a space for any and all questions related to academic careers in English Studies both in Hong Kong and overseas.